Pandoa/4dsPro/patchnotes.md

 This section contains the patch notes of the latest updates.

 ### 1.0.16
-- Add `UIRonSourceLibrary::ValidateIntegration` C++ method and `Validate Integration` Blueprint node.
+- Added `UIRonSourceLibrary::ValidateIntegration` C++ method and `Validate Integration` Blueprint node.
 - Changed the implementation of `Read Leaderboard Integer (Android Updated API)` to use the API limit of 500 reads instead of 3 per instance.

 ### 1.0.15
-- Add `UIronSourceLibrary::Initialize` C++ method and `Initialize` Blueprint node to initialize the IronSource SDK manually.
+- Added `UIronSourceLibrary::Initialize` C++ method and `Initialize` Blueprint node to initialize the IronSource SDK manually.